SAP/gigya-android-sdk/sdk-core/README.md

 ```

 The required default redirect consists of the following structure: “gsapi://{applicationId}/login/”, where the “applicationId” represents the application’s unique bundle identifier."
-Please make sure you add your unique redirect URL to the **Trusted Site URLs** section of your parent site.
+Please make sure you add your unique URL to the Trusted Site URLs section of your parent site, as well as to your application’s child sites.

 To initiate the flow, use the SSO function provided by the Gigya shared interface: